nigelhorne/smoker/README.md

 Ensure that the .../bin files are in your PATH.

-Yet another mini-smoker for Perl.

     smoker - run a Perl smoker on the latest CPAN uploads on the current Perl

-    -i - interactive, see what's going on
+    -v - output more of what's going on to the logfiles /tmp/smoker.out and /tmp/smoker.err

+    -d - as above but output goes to the terminal

+    -i - interactive mode: as above but input is taken from the terminal not /dev/null

     smokerloop - shell wrapper to run smoker on all perlbrew installations